 So, how can you make training materials more engaging?

-One way is to use interactive elements such as quizzes, polls, and challenges that allow users to test their knowledge and apply it in real-life scenarios.
+One way is to use interactive elements such as quizzes, polls, and challenges, allowing users to test their knowledge and apply it in real-life scenarios.
 Including videos and screenshots that showcase how the platform can be used in context is another excellent way to grab users’ attention.